Berrington Hall's annual harvest

 It is this connection to the past that the National Trust wants to preserve.
 This idea has never been stronger here at Berrington, for we are now embarking on the Walled Garden and Pleasure Grounds Restoration Project.

 This is a project to restore the grounds to how Brown and Thomas Harley intended.
 This is especially critical for the semi-circular wall which is attached to the current walled garden is a rare example of a Brown design.
 This makes it an incredibly important element of Berrington’s gardens.

 The importance of this rare wall relates to our harvest too.
 For historian Jean O’Neill demonstrates that these peculiar shaped walls were designed in order to encourage the growth of fruit.
 They were a Georgian form of experiment due to the trials of growing food in English conditions, particularly fruit.

 This wall therefore demonstrates how Harley and Brown intended the gardens to produce a regular harvest, full of healthy and thriving fresh fruit and vegetables.

 This semi-circular wall is in decay and has a critical need for conservation work.
-Money is raised by the harvest through either; being sold, helping host events such as the Cider Weekend and even by being brought in the tea-room through meals.
+Money is raised by the harvest through either; being sold and even by being brought in the tea-room through meals.
 This money goes towards this crucial conservation and the entire project.

 So as the nights draw in, and the harvest is prepared for the autumn equinox, why not come and see if there is anything from Berrington’s gardens that you might enjoy?